turingschool/md_launch_curriculum/Mod2/Labs/Week2/GitForPairs.md

   * Add a file that holds a list of everyone's favorite movies.
   * Commit and push the main branch to Github.
   * Add Player 1 as a collaborator.
-  * Create a new branch with your initials followed by the name of your favorite movie (e.g. `mm/social_network`).
+  * Create a new branch with your initials followed by the name of your favorite movie (e.g. `mm-social-network`).
   * In your branch, add a separate file with information on your favorite movie: name, year of release, characters, why it is your favorite movie, etc.
   * Add your name and the name of your favorite movie to the list.
   * Commit and push your branch to Github.